Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/FocusFirstControl.md

 ### FocusParentsFirst

-Gets or sets a value indicating whether the parent should be focused first.The default value is`true`.
+Gets or sets a value indicating whether the parent should be focused first.
+The default value is`true`.